RovaIsaia/DARA-Project-2025-2026/README.md

 **Note**: This training provided hands-on experience with professional radio astronomy data reduction tools, enabling participants to process VLBI data from raw observations to scientific results.

 **Link for the Website** : https://www.jb.man.ac.uk/DARA/unit4/unit4.html

+# DARA Annual Network Meeting (South Africa)

+**Date : March 1 - 6, 2026**

+The **DARA Annual Network Meeting** brings together trainees, professors, researchers, and professionals from the astronomy and space science community across Africa.

+During this meeting, participants present their work, share research experiences, and discuss new opportunities in astronomy, data science, and the space industry.
+The event also includes talks from experts, discussions on entrepreneurship, and networking sessions that help build collaborations between students and researchers.

+This meeting is an important part of the DARA programme because it strengthens the scientific network and encourages future research and innovation in Africa.

 ### Why This Matters
 These training programs are part of DARA’s mission to: